-SST26VF032B/032BA offer a 2-Kbyte Security ID (Sec ID) feature.
-The Security ID space is divided into two parts - one factory-programmed, 64-bit segment and one user-programmable segment.
-The factory-programmed segment is programmed during manufacturing with a unique number and cannot be changed.
+SST26VF016B offers a 2-Kbyte Security ID (Sec ID) feature.
+The Security ID space is divided into two parts: one factory-programmed, 64-bit segment and one user-programmable segment.

+The factory-programmed segment is programmed during part manufacture with a unique number and cannot be changed.
 The user-programmable segment is left unprogrammed for the customer to program as desired.